-- A component called Directory Agent collects the information used to identify users (see Identification and authentication of hybrid users, page 352). - Web endpoint client software is installed on client machines to provide transparent authentication, enforce use of the hybrid service, and pass authentication details to the hybrid service. - Single sign-on provides authentication using an identity provider that communicates with your directory service.
+- A component called Directory Agent collects the information used to identify users (see Identification and authentication of hybrid users). - Web endpoint client software is installed on client machines to provide transparent authentication, enforce use of the hybrid service, and pass authentication details to the hybrid service.

+Single sign-on provides authentication using an identity provider that communicates with your directory service.

-Ping Federate and Microsoft Active Directory Federation Services (AD FS), as well as any other SAML 2.0 Compliant Identity Provider, are supported.
+Ping Federate and Microsoft Active Directory Federation Services (AD FS), as well as any other SAML 2.0 Compliant Identity Provider (added for v8.5.5), are supported.